Santosh-Gupta/NaturalLanguageRecommendations/README.md

 The Semantic Scholar Corpus contains about 178 million papers in a variety of subjects.
 We don't have the computer power to process the whole dataset (yet, if you know anything about model parallelism, please contact us), so we're focusing on subsets of the corpus.

-We developed filters to distil CS/Math/Physics papers from the copus here (warning, huge notebook)
+We developed filters to distill CS/Math/Physics papers from the corpus here (warning, huge notebook)

 https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/text2cite_preprocessing.ipynb